Can You Use Miralax Twice A Day? | Safe Dosage Facts

 Medications like Miralax work best alongside healthy habits.
 Fiber-rich foods (fruits, vegetables, whole grains), regular physical activity, and consistent bathroom routines all contribute significantly toward regularity.

-Ignoring these factors while relying solely on laxatives often leads people down a dangerous path of escalating doses without addressing root causes.
+Ignoring these factors while relying solely on laxatives often leads people down a path of escalating doses without addressing root causes.

 Simple lifestyle improvements include: